 Blessing & Authority

 Upon our founding in 2008, with the aid of our Spiritual Advisory Board, several respected senior members of the Kulacara Tantra Marga of the Sri Sri Kamakhya temple complex gave their blessing to our temple, including Sri Kamala Ranjan Bhattacharyya, Sri Sadhan Bhattacharyya, Sri Kamakhya Prasad Sarma, Sri Keshab Sarma, Sri Dharmeswar Sarma, and Sri Nabakanta Sarma.
-Kulasundari Devi (co-founder, president & acarya) also received the blessings of her gurus Sri Kamala Ranjan Bhattacharyya and Sri Sadhan Bhattacharyya to perform all rituals in the temple and teach philosophy and devotional wisdom to devotees in the West to the best of her knowledge and ability.
+Kulasundari Devi (co-founder, president & acarya), a Purnabhishek adept of the Kulacara Tantra Marga of the Kamakhya temple complex, also received the blessings of her gurus Sri Kamala Ranjan Bhattacharyya and Sri Sadhan Bhattacharyya to perform all rituals in the temple and teach philosophy and devotional wisdom to devotees in the West to the best of her knowledge and ability.

 Spiritual Advisory Board

 Although we are an independent temple, we work closely with an honorary Spiritual Advisory Board, consisting of esteemed gurus and senior Purnabishek sadhaks/sadhikas of the Kulacara Tantra Marga of the Kamakhya temple complex.
 Those serving on the board are called Tantrikācāryyas (Teachers and Practitioners of Tantra), because they guide our temple in the proper procedures of Tantric ritual as well as in more philosophical areas.